The Asymmetric Advantage Begins Here

-Large corporate defendants arrive at the Rule 26 meet and confer table with a structural advantage built over decades.
-Their records are held across sophisticated enterprise systems — ERP platforms, document management systems, communication archives, operational databases, and proprietary tools that have evolved across years or decades of business operations.
-The people who built and manage those systems understand them in intimate detail.
+Corporate defendants — whether a Fortune 500 manufacturer, a regional insurer, an employer, or a commercial counterparty — arrive at the Rule 26 meet and confer table with a structural advantage built over decades.
+Their records are held across sophisticated enterprise systems: ERP platforms, document management systems, communication archives, operational databases, and proprietary tools their IT teams understand in intimate detail.
 Defense counsel is advised by them.

 Plaintiff's counsel typically is not.